pomelo-io/dao-security/README.md

 Indeed, Hervé Moulin proves that when voters presents a *single-peaked preference* when facing multiple choices, the majority voting will always be successful **and** *strategy-proof* meaning that no voter (or group of voters) has an incentive to lie about its peak preference.
 This is not the case when dealing with scoring methods asking voters to rank candidates (or outcomes) for attributing a score based on the ranking (with the highest scoring choice being chosen).

 What that means for DAOS is that governance decisions should aim to be concave decisions:
-- If the outcomes can be arranged in a natural order (like length of time for running a contest), have them being ranked or at least pick a "best choice" from an voter's perspective.
+- If the outcomes can be arranged in a natural order (like length of time for running a contest), have them being ranked or at least pick a "best choice" from a voter's perspective.
 Falling into the category of *single-peak preference*, the **mean** of these choices would be considered the majority choice.
 - Else if voters can't select a "best choice", use the configuration of *intermediate preferences* (4.5 in [[17]](#user-content-#17)) for ordering the voters instead of the outcomes.
 The order follows the property that *whenever two agents i, j agree to prefer outcome a to b, so do all agents “between” i and j*.
 The median agent would then be considered the majority's opinion.

 *WIP investigate decentralized arbitration service [Kleros](https://kleros.io/)*